Over the last few week the skill of acceptance has kept popping its head up for both my clients and me.

 Why even bother to do this hard work?

-When I took Brené Brown’s Living Brave course, the very first exercise was to identify our values.
+Coming back to Brené Brown.
+One of the very first things we did as part of the Living Brave was to identify our values.
 She used the image of a lantern to describe what values do for us.

 Values are what we take into the arena with us, she said.
 Values light our way.

 The exercise was to discern our two core values.
 Yes, just two (I will come back to that).
 Her test was “without these I am not me”.
+Values, in her terms are "the organizing principles of our lives."
 Her suggestion was to think back to a time when we were most alive, most daring greatly in our lives, being our most authentic selves.
 And then think about what values we were living into at that time.

 I did the exercise and felt good about the clarity I got to.
 My top two were vision and belief in self.